TranslucentNetwork/Armanelo-Burst-Code/READ BEFORE CODING.md

 - Setting up the appropriate server-specific permissions and roles.
 - Integrating commands with the database to ensure they function as expected.

 Simply ensure that the command is defined, and include any relevant parameters or functionality you want the command to have.
-Once you've done that, submit it as a pull request, and I will handle the rest.
+Once you've done that, submit it as a pull request, and I will handle the rest.a